Cover Letter for Internship Examples | How to Write (Format)

 Show ambition

-You must ensure that the cover letter for the internship shows your ambition for the job.
+You must ensure that the cover letter shows your ambition for the job.
 Employers are attracted to candidates with ambition because it demonstrates their drive and enthusiasm to do the job and often leads to high productivity, which results in a profitable business.
-Therefore, you must ensure that your cover letter for the internship demonstrates your desire to advance and accomplish set goals, which will enable you to stand out from candidates who are likely to focus more on experience, especially if you yourself have a lesser experience.
+Therefore, you must ensure that your cover letter demonstrates your desire to advance and accomplish set goals, which will enable you to stand out from candidates who are likely to focus more on experience, especially if you have less experience.

 In the future, I hope to manage a creative marketing team motivated by four main marketing goals, which are profitability, market share, growth, and promotional objectives.